-It is because Buil's method is repeating the experiment -by having 10 leat disc.
-However, Jane's method only \ need messure the time of the fifth leaf disc float but without repeating.
+It is because Paul's method is repeating the experiment having 10 leat disc.
+However, Jane's method only by need messure the time of the fifth leaf disc float without repeating. but

 (a) Explain why the method proposed by Paul can enhance the reliability of the results